bobon4uto/nob.helper/README.md

 nobh <project_folder>
 '''
 If none cspecified, it is assumed to be the current one. nobh will not copy, if it finds already existing nob.c.
+# nobh.sh
+Legacy version that copied nob.c and nob.h and was written in BASH.